runpod-free-credits/.github/profile/README.md

 ### Do You Need a Credit Card for Runpod?

-Yes, Runpod generally requires a **credit card or crypto deposit** to activate your account and spin up pods.
+Yes, Runpod generally requires a **credit card or Paypal deposit** to activate your account and spin up pods.

 This often worries people looking for a "free" tier, but here’s the honest explanation:
 * **Prevent Abuse:** GPUs are highly targeted by crypto miners and botnets.